A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Methods

 To create the image, the focal plane of the telescope is arranged at a given RA, Dec location with a given position angle.
 Each SCA has a fixed relationship with the focal plane, allowing its footprint to be determined from the information about the center point.
 Each image consists of a single SCA and is made up of $4088 \times 4088$ pixels.
 We identify the subset of galaxies and stars from the input catalogs that fall within that footprint, build a model for each object, and add them as stamps onto the SCA image.
 A cutout of one of the images is shown in Fig.~\ref{fig:example_image}.

 \citetalias{troxel_synthetic_2021} simulated images over 6 sq. degrees in the H158 filter but did not include transient sources and did not structure those simulations for time-domain analysis.
-In this analysis, we focus more on the time component in order to build a temporal series of images, and also inject additional SNe as star-like point sources onto the images.
+In this analysis, we focus more on the time component in order to build a temporal series of images, and also inject additional \SNe{} as star-like point sources onto the images.
 Still, the architecture of the simulations is the same, and we make top-level modifications to build the High-Latitude Time-Domain Survey.

 The images in the simulation are rendered using the GalSim software package \citep{Rowe2015}.
-We use the galsim.roman module in GALSIM release v2.3.2., which has a number of \textit{Roman}-specific implementation details \citep{galsim_roman}.\footnote{\url{https://github.com/GalSim-developers/GalSim}}
+We use the galsim.roman module in GalSim release v2.3.2., which has a number of \textit{Roman}-specific implementation details \citep{galsim_roman}.\footnote{\url{https://github.com/GalSim-developers/GalSim}}

 Each image is processed through a series of modifications, simulating the physical effects that would happen in the detector such as dark current, detector nonlinearity, and read noise.
 We do not include the effects of persistence between images.
 The details of these steps are given by \citetalias{troxel_synthetic_2021}.
-While this module includes a high-resolution estimate of the \textit{Roman} spider pattern (i.e., the obscuration by the struts and camera in the pupil plane), we instead use a binning of 8 pixels from the high-resolution pupil image to simulate the point-spread function (PSF).
-For brighter stars, a binning of 4 or 2 pixels is used to prevent artifacts.
+This module includes a high-resolution image of the \textit{Roman} spider pattern (i.e., the obscuration by the struts and camera in the pupil plane) for each filter and SCA that the point-spread function (PSF) model is generated from.
+Due to limitations in processing speed building the PSF model from this highly sampled pupil plane mask, we downgrade the original pupil plane mask image to a coarser binning (a downsampling of factor 8 for all objects but the brightest stars) to produce a fast, but still sufficiently accurate, approximation of the correct PSF model.
+For the brightest saturated stars, this produces visual artifacts in the simulated diffraction, and so for visual purposes we use a smaller down-sampling factor: a binning of 4 or 2 pixels is used for stars brighter than magnitude 15 and 12, respectively.